High-Reliability DC Power Supplies PAN-A Series

 Output terminals on the front side

 The output terminals on the front side are auxiliary output terminals.
 These terminals may not satisfy the specification.
-To satisfy the specification, use output terminals on the rear panel.
-Be sure to use the attached terminal cover for models with rated output voltage higher than 55 V.
+For models with a rated output voltage of 60 V or higher, be sure to use the attached terminal cover.

 * PAN16-50A is not equipped with this feature.